codecreative/ptpx-2023/README.md

 ## Materials
 Paper: A6 Recycled Ivory Fleck or Ivory Linen \
-Colors: Posca pens provide the background color splashes \
+Colors: Posca pens provide the background color splashes.
+Bic Crystal pen used for the magenta on _Neverending math equation_ \
 Pens: Sakura Pigma Micron 05, Sakura Pigma Micron 03, Copic multiliner

 ## Thank you